Encryption-in-Use (Part 2): Vaultive’s Approach

 “In Encryption-in-Use: Challenges and Realities, I discussed why encryption-in-use as a security technology is critical to meeting the governance requirements for cloud data ownership and control.
 I also wrote about the technical challenges, and the need to engineer a delicate balance of the customer’s requirements for service functionality and data ownership and control in the context of a specific application.
 In this post, I will address how Vaultive has approached the challenge of encryption-in-use.

 Vaultive’s Approach to Encryption-in-Use

+The Vaultive platform is the product of several years of dedicated research and development by cryptographers and information security specialists.
 Vaultive’s encryption is applied prior to the data transmission over WAN and protects across the data’s lifecycle: in transit, at rest and in use.
 The encryption scheme is implemented at the field level, and employs cryptographically generated metadata to maintain content characteristics necessary for server-side operations.
 Unlike other approaches, Vaultive does not use deterministic word-level encryption in order to preserve server-side functionality.
-If encrypted multiple times, a given value never appears as the same encrypted string.
-Vaultive’s encryption in use does not require modifications to the applications, nor is a separate database required to maintain the data and encryption values.
+If encrypted multiple times, a given value will never appear as the same encrypted string.

 Although the proxy is software-based and can run on standard hardware or as a virtualized image, Vaultive devised ways of minimizing the actual amount of direct processing required at the proxy, so as to limit the network overhead introduced and minimize the impact on latency.